remymandit/PortfolioRemy/README.md

 * Apache 2.4.4
 * MySql 5.6.11

-Do not forget to configure PHP on your computer.
+Do not forget to configure PHP on your server.

 To turn a Symfony2 project you must make the following changes in the php.ini file :